Which Notre Dame Football Super Seniors Are Most Likely To Return In 2022?

 Hinish and Doerer do not count against Notre Dame’s limit of 85 scholarship players, but that is expected to change for super seniors starting next season.
 The Irish coaching staff is not obligated to fulfill any of the potential 12 super seniors’ wishes to return for the extra year because of how inflated the roster would get if they all said they’d like to give it one more go.

-Below is a ranking of Notre Dame’s potential 2022 super seniors in order from who is most likely to return to South Bend next season to who is least likely to suit up in blue and gold again.
+Below is a ranking of Notre Dame’s potential 2022 super seniors in order from who is least likely to return to South Bend next season to who is most likely to suit up in blue and gold again.
 This list does not include players who are seniors by school classification but juniors by eligibility.
-It only includes seniors or graduate seniors by eligibility who are able to return for the 2022 season.
+It only includes seniors or graduate students by eligibility who are able to return for the 2022 season.

-Bauer has never missed a game in three seasons.
-He also never started a game.
-It’s been an interesting career for the Harborcreek, Pennsylvania, native.
-He hasn’t done enough to appear on NFL Draft boards, but he’s done plenty to be of use at Notre Dame.

-That’ll likely remain the case for another season with fifth-year senior Drew White slated to continue starting over Bauer at mike linebacker.
-If White, who will be highlighted later in this article, plays his way into NFL Draft consideration, then Bauer could finally have the spotlight at mike all to himself as a super senior.

 2. Safety Houston Griffith